Director / Producer

 Matt has been personally responsible for establishing over five hundred recording contracts to date for the artists, writers, producers and clients he has been commissioned to work with or consult for.
 In turn these contracts have led to a countless number of commercial releases around the world on all of the major and key independent labels.
 These releases have led to well over one hundred Top 10 chart successes to date, including dozens of #1 chart positions in the UK and around the World, with accumulated sales in the hundreds of millions and streams in the billions.

-Throughout Matt’s group of music related businesses his current music activities see him working as an artist development consultant, A&R specialist, music publisher, chart promotion consultant, national television music director, multi-studio complex owner, major brand representative, legal advisor and International licensing specialist.
+Throughout Matt’s group of music related businesses his current music activities see him working as an artist development consultant, A&R specialist, music publisher, chart promotion consultant, national television music director, multi-studio complex owner, major brand representative, and International licensing expert.

 An Interesting fact: